ekapolc/ASR_classproject/g2p/README.md

 ```bash
 g2p.py --model model-5 --encoding UTF-8 --apply testlex.txt > g2plex.txt
 ```

+where testlex.txt has the words that you want to generate pronunciations, one word per line.

 This will generate the most likely pronunciation for each word.
 To generate more than 1 pronunciations, do